 Choosing the right catfish for your planted tankOverview of suitable catfish species

-The genus corydoras is comprised of around 150 types of cories, which are predominantly native to South America.
+The genus Corydoras is comprised of around 150 types of cories, which are predominantly native to South America.
 These popular aquarium fish are very peaceful and sociable animals that should be kept in a group.
-Cories, or armored catfish are ground dwellers.
-Since they like to dabble, the aquarium should have fine-grained, round-particled substrate in at least a few places.
-Stones, driftwood and big-leaved aquatic plants serve as hiding- and resting spots.
-A socialization with South American tetras and cichlids is especially conceivable.
-Cories can be easily fed with sinking food, such as most common flake foods and food pills.
-Frozen- and live food are a welcome variety in their diet.
-It should be noted, that cories aren’t herbivores and therefore not suitable as algae killers.
+Cories, or armored catfish, are ground dwellers.
+Since they are bottom feeders that like to dabble in the substrate, it should be fine-grained, with round particles, in at least a few places.
+Stones, driftwood and big-leaved aquatic plants serve the fish as hiding- and resting spots.
+South American tetras or dwarf cichlids are especially suitable company for cories.
+Armored catfish can be easily fed with sinking food, such as most common flake foods and food tablets.
+Frozen fish food and live food are a welcome variety in their diet.
+Pleas note that cories aren’t herbivores and therefore not suitable as algae killers.

-Dwarf cororydas such as Corydoras pygmaeus or hastatus are very popular for aquascaping or for smaller aquariums.
-Unlike others these small-scale catfish are free-swimmers and can therefore be used as schooling fish in an aquascape pretty well.
+Dwarf Corydodas such as Corydoras pygmaeus or hastatus are very popular for aquascaped tanks or for smaller aquariums.
+Unlike other cory species these small-scale catfish swim freely and can therefore be used as schooling fish in an aquascape pretty nicely.

-Octoninclus are often considered part of the “cleaning team”.
-They graze biofilm and algae growths off decoration, leaves as well as the aquarium’s panes.
+Otocinclus are often considered part of the “cleaning crew” in the aquarium.
+They graze on biofilms and algae growth growing on decoration, on leaves as well as on the aquarium glass.
 In this respect they can help keeping the aquarium free of spot algae or other algae films.
-In trade they are usually sold under the name Otocinclus affinis, but most of the time those are either Otocinclus macrospilus, hoppei or vittatus.
-The "real" affinis almost never gets imported.
+In trade they are usually sold under the name Otocinclus affinis, but most of the time those fish belong either in the species Otocinclus macrospilus, hoppei or vittatus.
+True affinis are almost never imported.

-The bushymouth catfish (Ancistrus dolichopterus) is colloquially referred to as the “window cleaner”.
-This catfish with the L-number L-183 can get pretty big with a length of around 15cm.
-Typical features are the fleshy outgrowths on the forehead, which are particularly pronounced in the males.
+The suckermouth pleco (Ancistrus dolichopterus) is colloquially referred to as “window cleaner”.
+This catfish with the L-number L183 can get pretty big with a length of around 15 cm.
+Characteristic for the species are the fleshy tentacles on the forehead of the catfish, which are particularly pronounced in the males.

-This pleco, with his, downwards-oriented scraping mouth is a typical algivore.
-It rasps off biofilm from smooth surfaces such as stones, driftwood, leaves, but also the aquarium’s panes.
-This may cause predation in Echinodorus genera.
-For that reason, pimelodidae are recommended for a planted aquarium only to a limited extend.
-In order for their digestion to work properly, pimelodidae urgently need wood: cellulose is required for their intestinal functions.
-The cellulose is taken directly from any wood in the aquarium tank.
-A supplemental feeding with blanched vegetables or food tabs with a high amount of plant-based igredients can be a great addition to the pimelodidae’s diet.
+The scraping mouth of this pleco is oriented downwards, which makes this armored catfish a typical algivore.
+The suckermouth plec rasps off biofilms from hard, even surfaces such as stones, driftwood, leaves, but also the aquarium glass.
+These activities may damage plant leaves, such as those of the genus Echinodorus.
+For that reason, plecs can only be recommended for a planted aquarium to a limited extent.
+In order for their digestion to work properly, plecos need wood: cellulose is required for their intestinal functions, and they take it in by eating wood fibers.
+Additionally, blanched vegetables or food tabs with a high amount of plant-based ingredients are a great addition to the plecos' diet.

 Otocinclus negros “Paraguay”

 The LG2, also known as Otocinclus negros sp.
-"Paraguay" unfortunately isn’t that widely available in trade.
-Unlike the widely available Otocinclus affinis it is possible to breed the LG2 at home.
-These small-size Otocinclus with about 4cm length enjoys living in groups.
-The aquarium should have at least a size of 54liters and a moderate temperature not below 24 degrees is recommended.
-These catfishes typically feed on grazing biofilms, but dead plant parts and animal foods such as live food are’t spurned either.
+"Paraguay", unfortunately isn’t available in trade that often.
+Unlike the much more widely available Otocinclus affinis, it is possible to breed the LG2 at home.
+These small-size Otocinclus with about 4 cm in length enjoy living in groups.
+The aquarium should have at least a size of 54 liters, and a moderate temperature not below 24 degrees is recommended.
+These catfish typically feed by grazing on biofilms, but they will also eat dead plant parts and foods of animal origin, such as live food.
 Otocinclus negros sp.
-"Paraguay" are nocturnals that need a place to rest during the day between driftwood or big leaves.
+"Paraguay" are nocturnals that need a place to rest during the day.
+They like hanging from driftwood or big leaves, head down.

-Like many catfish species, whiptail catfish mainly feed on biofilms on surfaces of plants, stones and wood.
-Additional herbal food in the form of blanched organic vegetables is often accepted, but they also like to eat live and frozen food and food tablets.
+Like many catfish species, whiptail catfish mainly feed on biofilms on the surface of plants, stones and wood.
+In addition, vegetal food in the form of blanched organic vegetables is often accepted, but they also like to eat live and frozen food and food tablets.